 Freedom of the Borough of Dorchester

 In 1910 (70) he was awarded the Order of Merit, having previously refused a knighthood, and he received the freedom of the borough of Dorchester.

 Emma Hardy dies and he remarries

 Emma Hardy died in 1912 (72), and in 1914 (74) he married Florence Dugdale, who had been his secretary since 1912 (72) and was just 34 years old.

 He died in 1928 (88).
 His heart was removed and buried in Emma Hardy’s grave in Stinsford Churchyard.
 His body was cremated and the ashes buried in Poet’s Corner, Westminster Abbey.

-Thomas Hardy Biography : Links
+Thomas Hardy : Links to poetry

 Ah!
 Are You Digging on my Grave?

 The Darkling Thrush